Define Your Next Chapter

 - Encore Clevelanders benefit from the opportunity to remain active and engaged through work in their community that provides personal fulfillment.

-Encore Cleveland Opportunities
+Our Encore Cleveland Partners

-- Cuyahoga County Public Library Encore Entrepreneurs program
+- Cuyahoga County Public Library

 The Cleveland Foundation has a longstanding commitment to the field of aging.
 The foundation has experience working with local organizations around issues of healthcare, housing, advocacy and supportive services for older adults through its responsive grantmaking process, including efforts dating back to the 1950s.

-More recently, the foundation made even greater strides through its Successful Aging Initiative, which was a nationally-recognized, $4 million effort that was among the first Cleveland programs to recognize and activate senior talent.
+More recently, the foundation made even greater strides through its Successful Aging Initiative, which was a nationally recognized, $4 million effort that was among the first Cleveland programs to recognize and activate senior talent.
 Building on the learnings of this initiative, which ran from 2003 to 2006, many foundations and communities across the country have adopted similar work and built a body of knowledge around the assets older adults may contribute to their communities.